| | | On the morning of the twenty eighth we slept. It was a good thing,

 of values, a weighing of oneself against the world and the world against

+itself.
 A busy man cannot find the time for such balancing.
 We do not

 think a lazy man can commit murders, not great thefts, nor lead a mob.